m4xc4v413r4/Pi-Zero-W-Smart-USB-Flash-Drive/README.md

 Step 6.
 Create a new disk image file

 The command below will create an empty 2GB binary file (change the count=2048 parameter if you want a different size). **keep a couple GB free**; if you fill the card completely full the image will become corupt while running.
 This will take a long time to complete; the larger the file site the longer it will take.
+Seriously, walk away... the Pi W is slow to do this, but it will finish.
 ```
 sudo dd bs=1M if=/dev/zero of=/home/pi/USB_Share/usbdisk.img count=2048
 ```